DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 Numbers, bias, and self-correction

 Most of what makes this exercise unusual isn't the scenario.
-It's the set of rules the federation follows to keep itself honest.
+It's the rules the federation follows to keep itself honest.
 Every estimate is a range.
-Every specialist has to declare their own known blind spots.
-Bias warnings get carried forward turn after turn, and the federation is required to actually move its estimate when a bias is identified — not just write the warning down.
-There's also a protocol item (added at turn six) that asks the federation to audit its own framing once per turn: are we still tracking the right variables, or have we gotten attached to questions that no longer matter?
+Every specialist declares their own blind spots.
+Bias warnings carry forward turn after turn, and the federation is required to actually move its estimate when a bias is identified — not just write the warning down.
+At turn 6, the federation added a protocol item (the "modal-hold review") that asks once a turn whether the questions being tracked are still the right ones.
+Across turns 7 through 10 the review produced three new tracked variables, one retired variable, two variable splits, and a full taxonomy reconstruction.
+Several of those changes revealed structural features that had been hidden by the old framing.

 The format: [low, best guess, high]